xrscode/azure-databricks/README.md

 # BUG with Secret Scope:
 After infrastructure has been uploaded into the cloud, there is a possible bug with Databricks secret scope.
 Secrets can not be accessed in key vault.
 To fix the issue;
 1. In 'databricks.tf' line 40.
 Rename 'f1-scope' to 'f1-scopex'
+2. Comment out lines 32-48 in cluster.tf
-2. terraform apply -auto-approve
+3. terraform apply -auto-approve
-3. Rename 'databricks.tf' line 40 back to 'f1-scope'
+4. Rename 'databricks.tf' line 40 back to 'f1-scope'
-4. terraform apply -auto-approve
+5. terraform apply -auto-approve
+6. In Databricks compute > re-enable scoped-cluster.
+Keep cluster commented out in Terraform.